liltrackpad/jolv/README.md

 - Terminal & custom commands

 <h2>Usage</h2>
+- Run command
 ```
 go main.go
 ```

+- Select options you want and wait for it to build

 <h2>Release</h2>
 - I will release this as soon as im finished developing its